 If a source has two authors, use an ampersand (&) between the names in the parenthesis.
 Use "and" when referring to the authors in the text of your paper.
 Include both names every time you cite the source.

-Example 1: The chicken crossed the road (Smith & Jones, 2013).
+Example 1: "The chicken crossed the road" (Smith & Jones, 2013, p.
+199).

-Example 2: Smith and Jones (2013) also discovered that the chicken crossed the road.
+Example 2: Smith and Jones (2013) also discovered that "the chicken crossed the road" (p.
+199).

-Example 1st time source is referenced: The chicken was forced to cross the road (Adams, Smith, & Jones, 2016).
+Example 1: The chicken was forced to cross the road (Adams et al., 2009).